SparkPost/support-docs/articles/deliverability/ip-warm-up-overview.md

   * Are you sending more frequently than you said you would?
   * Did they sign up for exactly what they are receiving?
   * Are you sending content other than what you said you would?
-* Are you following best practices by staying up on the Can-Spam Act and the CASAL laws?
+* Are you following best practices by staying up on the Can-Spam Act and the CASL laws?

 **Why is Engagement Important?**